mehulagg/gitlab/doc/integration/saml.md

 ## Providers

-The SAML standard means that a wide range of identity providers will work with GitLab.
-Your identity provider may have relevant documentation.
-It may be generic SAML documentation, or specifically targeted for GitLab.
+GitLab support of SAML means that you can sign in to GitLab with a wide range of identity providers.
+Your identity provider may have additional documentation.
+Some identity providers include documentation on how to use SAML to sign in to GitLab.

 Examples: